lbahtarliev/McAfeeWebGateway/README.md

 # McAfeeWebGateway
-Python-based API for interfacing with the McAfee Web Gateway REST API
+Python-based library for interfacing with the McAfee Web Gateway REST API

 This is a Python-based library for interfacing with McAfee's Web Gateway.
 Features include the following: